1jour1vin

 Wine rated (2023 guide) 97/100

-This wine has a hint of spice to accompany its powerful blackcurrant aromas.
+This wine has a hint of spice that complements its powerful blackcurrant aromas.
 It is concentrated, and the 78% Cabernet Sauvignon gives it plenty of structure and power.
 It has immense aging potential.
-Drink from 2028 onwards.
+Best enjoyed starting in 2028.

 James Suckling